Huegoxaga/notes/embedded/README.md

   - Exceptions include 15 system exceptions and 240 interrupts(external exceptions)
 - GPIO(General Purpose Input Output)
   - It has ports, like port A, port B, port C.
   - Each port has multiple pins.
-Each pin can take 1 bit data(either 1 or 0 at a time) in the memory addresses.
+Each pin can take 1 bit data(either 1 or 0 at a time) in the memory addresses
+  - Address mapping for port registers are divided based on categories like mode, input data, output data etc. Each category has a groups addresses, each corresponding to a specific pin in this port
   - Each GPIO pin is connected to an input buffer and output buffer on the enable line.
     - The enable line can be configured by the GPIO registers.
   - For MCU, The actually pin number for a pin from a certain port is listed in the pin and ball definition table or the MCU schematic.